 WHEN A HAIR DYE BRAND BOASTS THAT IS ‘AMMONIA-FREE’ WHAT DOES THIS MEAN?

-First of all, you need to find out if that hair color brand is classified as a permanent hair color.
-If it is NOT a permanent hair color (they are called semi- or demi-permanent), ammonia is not needed in the first place.
+First of all, you need to find out if that hair colour brand is classified as a permanent hair colour.
+If it is NOT a permanent hair colour (they are called semi- or demi-permanent), ammonia is not needed in the first place.
 This is like saying “plastic-free” on a glass product.
-The reason semi- or demi-permanent hair colors do not need ammonia is that they do not need to open up the cuticles of the hair.
+The reason semi- or demi-permanent hair colours do not need ammonia is that they do not need to open up the cuticles of the hair.
 Instead, they coat the hair, so it is a less damaging process.

 SO HOW DO AMMONIA-FREE PERMANENT HAIR DYES WORK?

 Because all permanent hair colors have to open up the hair cuticles, something else that performs this function has to be used.
 If ammonia is not used, ethanolamine is used instead.

 WHAT IS ETHANOLAMINE?

 Ethanolamine is also a corrosive chemical.
 It has to be in order to fulfill the same function – opening up the hair cuticles.
 It is not surprising that ethanolamine has an ammonia-like smell, too, although the smell is not as strong as ammonia.

 Because ethanolamine is a newer chemical, it has not been evaluated for cancer risks yet.
 There is evidence, though, that ethanolamine might increase the risk of birth defects, which is a big deal.
 I highly recommend if you are pregnant, or planning to become pregnant, avoid using ammonia-free hair colors.
 In comparison, ammonia has not been known either to increase the risk of cancer or to disrupt hormones.
 The Environmental Working Group website rates ethanolamine as 5-6, which is slightly worse than ammonia’s rating of 4-6.